rivernews/awscli-profile-credential-helpers/README.md

 Saved credentials for profile test
 ```

 5. In case you get stuck in Step 4 and terminal stops at `Getting credentials for profile test (arn:aws:iam::123123123123:role/AWSAdministratorAccess)`, you can abort the process and run the following command instead: `docker run --rm -it -v ~/.aws:/root/.aws amazon/aws-cli sso --profile test login`.
 After you complete the browser verification process (you'll be instructed by the prompts in terminal), you can retry step 4.
+Or see this [AWS doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) on using SSO with AWS CLI.

 6. Check out `~/.aws/credentials`, you should now see `test` profile credential is updated.